bsdkid/mimecast-api-class/README.md

 ### TODO
 Yes I know it's ugly and needs additional work to be more useful... please feel free to contribute and grow.

+### Contributors
+Thanks to James Stephenson for helping to grow and improve the code base